 Should Quinsigamond Community College become aware of any misrepresented or omitted information in a financial aid application, any funds awarded to the student will become due immediately and payable to either the College or the Department of Education.

 Return of Federal and State Funds for Students Who Withdraw

 Title IV funds are awarded to a student under the assumption that the student will attend the College for the entire period for which the assistance is awarded.
-If a student withdraws, drops out, is expelled from the College, or if they otherwise stop attending classes, prior to the 60% point of their payment period (typically a semester), his or her financial aid will be prorated based on the number of days he or she attended.
+If students withdraw, drop out, are expelled from the College, or if they otherwise stop attending classes, prior to the 60% point of their payment period (typically a semester), their financial aid will be prorated based on the number of days he or she attended.
 If financial aid was disbursed to the student prior to withdrawal, he or she may be required to pay back a portion of the money, based on a federal determination of the eligibility as of the date he or she withdraws.

 Types of Financial Aid Available

-The College will inform the student in writing by means of a financial aid award letter of the amount of their award.
-The amount of their award may be adjusted based upon changes in the student’s enrollment or other eligibility criteria.
+The College will inform students in writing by means of a financial aid award letter of the amount of their award.
+The amount one’s award may be adjusted based upon changes in the student’s enrollment or other eligibility criteria.
 Their award may consist of any combination of the federal, state, and institutional programs listed below.